MMadugula2025/HERcapital/README.md

 There are two ways into the same quick survey:
 - **Simulate tap-to-pay** — models the instant, frictionless moment tap-to-pay is designed for, which is exactly when it's easiest to overspend without noticing
 - **From the Cards tab** — browse and check manually before you pay

-A couple of quick questions (category → specifics) return a clear recommendation: which card to use and why, including when a card's rewards are outweighed by its interest rate.
-If a category shows a pattern of overspending, the next survey gets a little more pointed — a nudge, not a scolding.